 Although the story is told in third person, the narration focuses itself around Elizabeth's perspective.
 Elizabeth is stern and practical in her behavior and appearance, with exactly parted black hair and dark eyebrows.
-She resents… (read full character analysis)
+She resents… read analysis of Elizabeth

 Walter is Elizabeth's husband.
 He labors as a miner and has a drinking habit that often keeps him at the pub after work.
-Walter never appears in the story while he's alive, but his mining… (read full character analysis)
+Walter never appears in the story while he's alive, but his mining… read analysis of Walter

 Walter's mother is hysterical when her son's death is announced.
 She jealously guards her affection for Walter, taking part in washing and dressing the body.
-Her attachment to Walter as a son is juxtaposed… (read full character analysis)
+Her attachment to Walter as a son is juxtaposed… read analysis of Walter's mother

 Annie is Walter and Elizabeth's young daughter.
 Annie has large blue eyes and curly blond hair.
 She is drawn to the chrysanthemums in her mother's waistband.